shivannis/xandr-docs-public/xandr-docs/monetize/choose-the-programmatic-guaranteed-deal-type.md

 To create a Programmatic Guaranteed Deal, select this deal type in the **Create New Deal Line Item** screen.

-## Choose the Programmatic Guaranteed deal type:
+## Choose the programmatic guaranteed deal type

 | Type | Description |
 |--|--|